asascience-open/ooi-ui-docs/Use-Cases/1.1-Status-UI/OOI_UI_Use_Case_020-Status_UI-Monitor_System_Health_And_Status.md

       - Lat/Lon
       - Deploy Date
 - Time data of these statuses are provided to the user as well.

+- As an alternative view, the operator is provided a world map that displays all of the currently deployed assets.
+- The world map supports overlays that are selectable by the operator.
+- On this world map, the operator can:
+  - Zoom and Pan
+    - Zooming changes the level of detail displayed (arrays, platform, nodes, components)
+  - Toggle on/off display of assets
+  - Mouse over the asset to display basic information.
+    - Status
+    - Deploy Date
+    - Name
+    - Power usage/ power availability
+  - Drill down from higher level assets (e.g. arrays) to lower level assets (e.g. components)

 1. A critical server at the shore station abruptly powered off and a new, backup, server assumed responsibility - data may or may not have stopped flowing.
 This is an urgent event that requires immediate investigation and may affect capture of science data.